Sign up to our Newsletter

 Ensure you complete and submit this form before the registration deadline of your test date.

-Who Qualifies for LSAT Accommodations?
+Who Qualifies for Accommodations?

-People who feel they are unable to complete the LSAT in the allotted time, in the allotted format, or with the allotted resources may qualify for LSAT accommodations.
+People who feel they are unable to complete the LSAT in the allotted time, in the allotted format, or with the allotted resources may qualify for accommodations.
 To be more specific, the following disorders/conditions are those deemed by LSAC to require accommodations:

 • Visual impairments